Self-Confidence and Our Violent World

-- Rehearse with your family what to do.
+- Rehearse with your family about what to do.
 If you hear an unusual noise in the middle of the night like breaking glass or someone moving around, call the police.
 If you are alone, lock your bedroom door.
 Keep your cell phone in your bedroom.

 - Keep an eye on your neighbors.
 Remember, no one knows the routines of your neighbors like residents.